devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 ![](/64.png)

-It is not essential to understand primitives yet, but for those interested:
+We use the primitive by calling its `run()` method with the circuit.
+If the `run(shots = )` parameter is unspecified, it returns the *exact* probabilities.

-The `Sampler()` primitive samples outputs of quantum circuits.
-It simulates multiple statevectors and stores the results, displaying the exact measurement probabilities of a circuit if the `Sampler().run(shots=...)` parameter is unspecified.
-We use it by calling its `run()` method with the circuit, which returns a `BasePrimitiveJob` object.
-Calling the `result()` method on this object provides output samples and corresponding metadata.
+Calling the `result()` method afterwards provides output samples and corresponding metadata.

 The main takeaway is that the results show an equal probability for the measurement yielding the classical values of 00 and 11.

 ---